-One of the home remedies (and now commercial) uses for marigolds is that is makes an effective spray to repel flies, horse flies, tomato hornworms, leaf-cutting insects and asparagus beetles.
-There is a natural commercial version that uses marigold as a fly spray for dogs, cats, and possibly horses.
+One of the home remedies (and now commercial) uses for marigolds is that is makes a pretty effective spray to repel flies, horse flies, tomato hornworms, leaf-cutting insects and asparagus beetles.
+There is a natural commercial version that uses marigold as a fly spray for dogs, cats and horses.

 We live in an area with quite a few horse farms, and they are always dealing with that issue, especially on very hot days.
 No toxic chemicals here to make you or your animals sick.